0x4a756a75/Analytics-for-Managers/workshop1.md

 # Workshop 1

+Please answer the questions below and submit the report for grading.
+Only one report with the names of all group members needs to be submitted (can be submitted by either of you on Moodle).
+Please make sure to submit a PDF containing your answers to the questions, and provide support for how you reached the answer in case of ambiguity.
+The questions in total account for 29 points, you get 1 free point for handing the assignment in.
+If you have any questions feel free to email me or ask in class.

+All answers should be based on the winemag_ws1.csv dataset provided on Moodle.

+Data description: This dataset contains prices and rating points of over 100,000 wines.
+Also included are information about the wines, such as country/province/region of origin, title/description (in text format), designation, variety, and winery.
+The name of the taster who gave the rating is also included.
+This dataset was originally taken from WineEnthusiast magazine.

 ## Question 1: Exploring the dataset (1 point per sub question, 10 points total)

 - a) How many wines are there in this dataset?